microsoft/fluentui/packages/react-portal/Spec.md

 ## Accessibility

-This component is considered a utility to render an out of order DOM element.
-The component will support DOM attribute spreading and `as` composition, therefore any ARIA requirements should be handled by the consumer using this component.
+This component is considered a utility to render its children to an out of order DOM element.
+Since the component itself does not render DOM it is up to the consumer to handle the A11y requirements of their portal content.